 services in Azure.
 Satya, you talked a little bit about SharePoint taking off and being a big part.
 Can

-of your main competitors, who keeps coming up with new products just to kind of get to that premium service and
+your main competitors, who keeps coming up with new products just to kind of get to that premium service and the

 SATYA NADELLA: Yeah, I mean I think we have premium services, whether it’s in Office 365 or in the SaaS